jeks313/ops-docs/00_preface.md

 Before getting started, these processes and areas of review work better and better the further you can inject them into the engineering process.
 Doing so requires a lot of education and support of those engineering teams.

-Usually, organisations implement these as a before-prodcution checklist.
+Usually, organisations initially implement these as a before-prodcution checklist.
 It is the easiest place to start but will inject more friction into the split development / operations divide.

-As such you quickly want to move the expertise from the SRE team into the engineering teams, getting them to use these review areas during the development process.
+As such you quickly want to move the expertise from the SRE team into the engineering teams, getting them to use these review areas during the development process, and review them before submitting a service for production deployment.

 This is not an easy thing and takes dedication, passion for reliability engineering and lots of support!